-Other accomplishments during his presidency include accreditation with the Higher Learning Commission of the North Central Association of Colleges and Schools, the development of the College’s strategic plan (Our Path for Servants), leadership of several international travel groups, a significant enrollment increase, and implementation of a graduate studies program.
+Other accomplishments during his presidency include accreditation with the Higher Learning Commission, the development of the College’s strategic plan (Our Path for Servants), leadership of several international travel groups, a significant enrollment increase, and implementation of a graduate studies program.

 In 2013, Dr. Anderson authored a book drawing upon his study of Jesus' own leadership style.
 Biblical Slave Leadership explores the high and holy calling of the servant of God.